dehyabi/py-scraper/README.md

 # Py-Scraper

-This project is a web scraper built using Flask, BeautifulSoup, and PostgreSQL.
+This project is a web scraper built using Flask, BeautifulSoup, Selenium, ScrapeGraphAI and PostgreSQL.
 It allows users to search for information and store the results in a PostgreSQL database.

 ## Setup Instructions